Best and worst supermarkets

 Article 6 of 11

 Marks & Spencer is known for selling high-quality food at a premium.
-But does it deserve its reputation?
+But does it deserve its reputation on either front?

-These range from large M&S stores selling a wide range of clothing and homewares, to smaller Simply Food stores, which primarily sell food.
-But how does Marks & Spencer compare to other supermarkets on value and quality, among other factors?
+These range from large M&S stores selling a wide range of clothing and homeware, to smaller Simply Food stores, which primarily sell food.

 |Marks & Spencer stores|